inanna-malick/akka-streams-example/README.md

 ----------

 - damn, that was easy
-- look at all those vals: wordCount, fetchLinks, fetchComments
+- look at all those vals: wordCount, fetchLinks, fetchComments.
-- can be reused, thread safe, stored on objects instead of created for each stream
+- Each of them can be reused, thread safe, stored on objects instead of created for each stream
 - great for more complex problems, by a team w/ history of implementing great stuff (Akka, Typesafe)